-- Pilots must have a minimum total time of 500 hours, with no less than 400 hours as PIC, and a minimum of 50 hours in the specific make and model of the aircraft being flown.
+- A minimum total flight time of 500 hours, with no less than 400 hours as PIC, and a minimum of 50 hours in the specific make and model of the aircraft being flown;

 - Within the preceding 12 calendar months, an instrument proficiency check (IPC) meeting the requirements of § 61.57(d).
-The IPC must be conducted in accordance with the Instrument Rating Practical Test Standards or Airman Certification Standards.
-This requirement can be substituted by a FAA practical test for an ATP certificate or instrument rating.
+The IPC must be conducted in accordance with the Instrument Rating – Airplane Airman Certification Standards, as applicable.
+This requirement can be substituted by a FAA practical test for an ATP certificate or instrument rating;

-- A current flight review (per § 61.56(a)) in the same aircraft category, class, and type (if a type rating is required) being flown.
+- For all operations under this exemption, the pilot must meet the recent flight experience requirements for night operations (per § 61.57 (b)) in an aircraft of the same category, class, and type (if a type rating is required).